surenenfiajyan/3d-ascii-donut-js/README.md

-# 3D ASCII donut JS
+# 3D ASCII Donut JS
 ## Description
 Displays a rotoating 3D donut using regular ASCII characters
 ## How to run the game